london-biohackers/biohackspace-sops/README.md

 LBL biohackspace SOPs
 =====================

-To build these you will need a very recent version of Pandoc (Debian unstable doesn't cut it at time of writing).
+To build these you will need Pandoc 1.13 or higher (many Linux distros only have 1.12).
 Download an installer for your OS here:

 http://johnmacfarlane.net/pandoc/installing.html